-- Design & Technology Engineering Principles, Systems and Materials, Technologies Specialisations.
-Students will use the design process (identify, design, produce and evaluate) to create an individual project such as a CO2 racer.
+- · Design & Technology Engineering Principles, Systems and Materials, Technologies Specialisations.
+Students will use the design process (identify, design, produce and evaluate) to create an individual project.
 Whilst developing the project students will also produce a Portfolio to record the entire design process. - Digital Technologies computational thinking such as decomposing, and prototyping using appropriate coding software to solve and design problem.